subsquid/docs/docs/query-squid/resolve-union-types-interfaces.md

 ---
 sidebar_position: 70
 description: >-
-  Use the __typename meta field to resolve types when querying unions or interfaces
+  Using the __typename field to resolve types
 ---

 # Union type resolution